Overview of the Statewide Sales Tax

 In 2009, more than 74% of voters said “yes” to Des Moines Public Schools’ plan for the use of statewide sales tax revenue.
 How school districts use their share of the revenue from the statewide sales tax is determined by the voters, who approve a “revenue purpose statement” that outlines the intended use of the funds.
 The revenue purpose statement was approved by the school district board on September 8, 2009.

-The one cent sales tax is collected state wide and distributed annually to each school district based on their annual enrollment through June 30, 2029.
-School districts began receiving revenue under this law beginning July 1, 2010.
+The one cent sales tax is collected statewide and distributed annually to each school district based on their annual enrollment, through 2029.
+School districts began receiving revenue under this law in 2010.

 The actual amount collected has been as follows: